 From the cars we drive to the shoes on our feet, the particular way that we like to have our hair cut or our unique home decor choices - us Brits love letting our personalities shine through everything we do.
 That’s why it’s no surprise that so many people want a personalised funeral that reflects who they were in life.

-A recent survey on Funeral Planning by Mintel* showed that approximately 32% of adults aged 50+ would like a personalised funeral that reflects their life.
+A 2021 study on Funeral Planning by Co-operative1 found that approximately 35 million Brits want their funeral to be a celebration of life that is personal to them, instead of a ‘sombre’ event.
 Whether that’s a traditional but highly personalised funeral or something whacky and unconventional it’s a matter of personal choice.
 You can see our quick list of some alternative funeral options that will be discussed:

 Moving away from tradition

 People are leaning towards less traditional funerals.
 As a result, there are more funeral planning options available than ever before.
 We’re no longer limited to the bog-standard religious ceremony in a church and standard burial or cremation.